steveking-gh/brink/README.md

 Brink supports fuzz tests for its various submodules.
 Fuzz testing starts from a corpus of random inputs and then further randomizes those inputs to try to cause crashes and hangs.
-At the time of writing (Rust 1.49.0), fuzz testing **required the nightly build**.
+At the time of writing (Rust 1.51.0), fuzz testing **requires the nightly build**.

 To run fuzz tests: